whiprandolph/bestseller/Scratch/Revolutionary Activities.md

-<b><div class="rev-act"><div class="rev-act-header">Revolutionary Activity #21<br/>Practice holding firm boundaries without encouraging others to feel shameful or guilty</div>
+<b><div class="rev-act"><div class="rev-act-header">Revolutionary Activity #21<br/>Hold firm boundaries without encouraging others to feel shameful or guilty</div>
-</b><div class="rev-act-body">Next time someone acts hurtfully towards you or someone you care about, practice acknowledging the problematic behavior, the impact it had, and what behavior you would rather see without putting the other person down or making any hurtful or dismissive comments towards them.
+</b><div class="rev-act-body">Next time someone acts hurtfully towards you or someone you care about, acknowledge the problematic behavior, the impact it had, and what behavior you would rather see.
+Do not put the other person down or make any hurtful or dismissive comments to them.
 Trust that they want to know if they made a mistake and will grow from the experience.
 Many people are not used to being treated this way, with both respect and healthy boundaries, so be ready to help them understand what you expect of them.
 If they truly are not willing to hold themselves to a high standard, you will see this clearly, and you can decide not to cooperate any more.</div></div>